rayx/pickhost/README.md

         ssh ${PH_USER}@${PH_HOST}
     }

-If you want to use pickhost in your Python program, you can instantiate the PickHost class in pickhost module.
-That is out of the scope of this tutorial, so please refer to the code.
+If you want to use pickhost in your Python program, you can instantiate the PickHost class from pickhost module.
+The details are out of the scope of this tutorial, so please refer to the code.

 ## Last Accessed Host

 Now you have run pickhost for the first time and selected an entry.
-If you try it again, the list changes a bit:
+If you run it again, the list changes a bit:

 ![docs/images/last_accessed_entry.png](docs/images/last_accessed_entry.png)

-Note there is a 'last accessed' entry at the top of the list, which contains the entry you selected last time.
-You just need to press 'ENTER' to start a new login session.
-This is useful feature to save a lot of key press in a busy work day.
+Note there is a `last accessed` entry at the top of the list, which contains the entry you selected last time.
+You can start a new login session to the same host by pressing `ENTER`.
+This is a useful feature to save a lot of key press in a busy work day.

 ## Parent/Child Relationship among Hosts